We asked Erin Angelini, DPT, our expert at UPMC Rehabilitation Institute, to discuss life, recovery, and training before and after a marathon.

 How Can Physical Therapy Help?

 Runners are tough.
 Marathon running is tough.
-With these tips, a healthy and balanced routine, and the support of UPMC Centers for Rehab Services and UPMC Sports Medicine, runners can keep doing what they love.
+With these tips, a healthy and balanced routine, and the support of UPMC Rehabilitation Institute and UPMC Sports Medicine, runners can keep doing what they love.